oittaa/uuid6-python/README.md

         +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

+The `time_high`, `time_mid`, and `time_low` fields guarantee the order of UUIDs generated within the same timestamp by monotonically incrementing the timer.

 ## UUID Version 7

 UUID version 7 features a time-ordered value field derived from the widely implemented and well known Unix Epoch timestamp source, the number of milliseconds seconds since midnight 1 Jan 1970 UTC, leap seconds excluded.
 UUID version 7 also has improved entropy characteristics over versions 1 or 6.